panzerdp/dmitripavlutin.com/content/posts/063-explicit/index.md

 In the real world, there's always room for mistakes.
 The platforms, the programming languages have flaws.
 The developers regularly make mistakes and write confusing code, jerk-knee solutions.

-A good way to diminish the flaws of unreadable code is to develop a discipline of explicit coding.
+A good way to diminish the flaws of unreadable code is to develop a discipline of explicit coding: an approach that favors good naming that leaves no doubt about the intent of the code.

-The discipline of explicit coding favors good naming that leaves no doubt about the intent of the code.
-It suggests avoiding tricky and implicit expressions from programming languages (I will be using JavaScript as an example).
+Let's see how explicit coding discipline can help you.

 ## 1. Why explicit matters